ArifShariar/HackNsu2_TEAM_RETURN_ZERO/README.md

 ### Hackathon hosted by NSU ACM Student Chapter

-This hackathon aims to automate the daily tasks of a leading garment product manufacturing company, which can also benefit its vendors and customers.
+The problem statement of this hackathon was to automate the daily transactions of a leading garment product manufacturing company in such a way that would benefit the company as well the vendors and customers associated with it.

 ---